Roboy/DartTracker/README.md

 		- For further changes, check it again, move, and uncheck when finished.
 During that time, no tracking calculations take place which would otherwise overwrite the new position.
 - When multiple objects are tracked, it is be preferable for each to be defined with a model of its own, otherwise tracking might suffer.
 - The pose of the xylophone is published on a ROS node using a geometry::Pose message.
+- **ZEDm**: The initial implementation of the ZEDm Camera could not be tested, as the camera itself cannot be detected on our system so far.
+It appears to be a compatibility issue of kernel, Cuda, ZED SDK and ZED camera firmware version.
+A rosnode for the ZED can also be started if the camera can be detected.

 ## Modifications

-In order to work on the project, change the file `DartTracker/src/dart_tracker/src/extended_demo.cpp`, where camera input and tracked models are handled.
+In order to work on the project, change the file `DartTracker/src/dart_tracker/src/extended_demo.cpp`, or the ZEDm_demo, where camera input and tracked models are handled.